compgenomicslab/TreeProfiler/README.md

 ```

 ### Determine datatype in arguments
-Although TreeProfiler can detect datatype of each column, users still can determine the datatype using the following arguments
+Although TreeProfiler can detect datatype of each column, users still can determine the datatype using the following arguments using

+- `--text_prop` and `--text_prop_idx`, to determine columms which need to be read as categorical data

+- `--multiple_text_prop`, to determine columns which contains multiple values sperated by `,`, and will be process as list

+- `--num_prop` and `--num_prop_idx`, to determine columms which need to be read as numerical data

+- `--bool_prop` and `--bool_prop_idx`, to determine columms which need to be read as boolean data

 ### Mapping metadata without column names
 if metadata doesn't contain column names, please add `--no_colnames` as flag.
 TreeProfiler will automatically assign feature name by index order

 ### Taxonomic profiling
 If input metadada containcs taxon data, TreeProfiler allows users to process taxonomic annotation with either GTDB or NCBI database.